Panama, Sri Lanka

-Panama was the capital of the Colonial Panamapattuwa of Mattakkalappu Desam.
-This ancient village can be seen in the historical maps of Portuguese and Dutch as Panao, Panova, and Paneme.
-Panama's inhabitants are mixed people of Sinhalese and Tamils.
+Panama was the capital of the Colonial Panamapattu of Mattakkalappu Desam.
+This ancient village can be seen in the historical maps of the Portuguese and the Dutch as Panao, Panova, and Paneme.
+Panama's inhabitants are predominantly Sinhalese, with a significant minority Sri Lankan Tamil population.
 Panama is known for its Pattini Cult.

 The village's name has been a cause for mix-up by Sri Lanka Post resulting in local mail being wrongly redirected to the Central American nation of Panama and vice versa for international mail.